What is a patent examiner?

 - Patent legislation

-- Examination practices
+- Examination practices.

 - How to make use of appropriate references and resources.
-For example, how to consistently apply the tests set out in case law
+For example, how to consistently apply the tests set out in case law when examining patent applications

 - Teamwork and time management training, which are fundamental to being an effective member of an examination team